Outsourcing Waste Management? 7 Important Qualities to Look for in an Onsite Partner

 5. Cradle-to-Grave Approach

 Your onsite waste partner should manage the entire hazardous waste life cycle, from waste generation, to handling, to transportation, to disposal.
-This shows that they have an understanding of the process and they are not just targeting your business for the end product.
-Devising an effective waste management program is all about problem solving.
+Using EPA's cradle-to-grave hazardous waste management system shows that they have an understanding of the process and they are not just targeting your business for the end product.
+Devising an effective commercial waste management program is all about problem solving.
 Make sure your waste partner focuses on waste minimization, which means fixing the waste process to generate less waste.
 This will save your company money by spending less on waste disposal.

 6. Industry Expertise and Experience